 Andrés Jiménez Monge amplifies the voices of birds to elevate hope.
 As urban program co-ordinator for Birds Canada, he hosts podcasts profiling bird lovers and runs online courses empowering city dwellers to see and love the birds around them.

-His blog at Raza Verde uses photography to tell stories of the wildlife around us.
+His blog uses photography to tell stories of the wildlife around us.

 In 2014, he was recognized as an Emerging Caribbean Wildlife Conservation Leader by IFAW, WWF and the US Wildlife and Fisheries Service.